Haris16-code/BJH-OS/DEV_DOCS.md

    - Ensure keyboard navigation works
    - Test with screen readers

-### How to Develop Apps for BJH OS
+### How to Develop Apps for BJH OS Using BJH OS Studio

 BJH OS supports **HTML, CSS, and JavaScript** apps natively.
-This guide covers folder structure, font integration, step-by-step creation, best practices, and registration.
+This guide covers how to use BJH OS Studio, font integration, step-by-step creation, best practices, and registration.

 #### App Folder Structure